 Cranberry Moscow Mule is a festive fizzy cocktail made with cranberry juice, vodka, fresh lime, and spicy ginger beer.
-A perfect combination of sweet and tart, it's a great drink to enjoy during the holiday season.
+A perfect combination of sweet and tart, it's a great drink for the holiday season.
+Here's a 5-minute recipe for the classic cocktail, and a low-carb variation with one simple switch.

 Cranberry Moscow Mule is a vibrant and refreshing cocktail made with 100% cranberry juice, vodka, fresh lime juice, and spicy ginger beer, typically served chilled in a copper mug.
-It's a holiday variation of a classic Moscow mule with cranberry juice, garnished with lime slices and fresh cranberries.
+It's a holiday variation of a classic and extremely popular Moscow mule cocktail.

 How to Make Cranberry Moscow Mule

-- Take a Moscow Mule Mug, or a cocktail glass, and fill it with ice, about half way, or as per your preference.
+- Take a Moscow Mule copper mug or a cocktail glass, and fill it with ice, about halfway, or as per your preference.

-- Add cranberry Juice, vodka, ginger beer (or diet ginger beer) and lime juice, and stir for a few seconds.
+- Add cranberry Juice, vodka, ginger beer, or diet ginger beer for low-carb, and lime juice, and stir for a few seconds.
 Stirring gives the ingredients a chance to mix well and chill at the same time.

 Here's what I do when I am making Cranberry Moscow Mule Pitcher for a Crowd: